robisim74/qwik-speak/docs/adapters.md

 ```

 > Note.
 It is recommended to put this function in a separate file from the configuration, to allow the Qwik compiler to respect the initialization order of the functions

+Refer to _Vite_ documentation for more information on [Glob import](https://vitejs.dev/guide/features.html#glob-import)

 ## Static Site Generation (SSG)
 If you want to use Static Site Generation with the localized router, it is necessary to manage the dynamic language parameter, and you need to add the values it can take to the pages: